ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - security of information stored within or processed by the tool
 - potential difficulty of enhancing or customising the tool for MOJ-specific requirements

-But as long you consider the threats or risks, and address them, OITS provide many benefits for the MOJ.
+But as long you consider the threats or risks, and address them, OITS provide many benefits for you and the MOJ.

 ### Summary